Omalizumab for angioedema

 - dizziness

-Omalizumab’s prescribing information carries a boxed warning noting that it can cause severe, life-threatening allergic reactions (anaphylaxis).
-These typically develop within an hour or two of the therapy being administered.
-Symptoms of anaphylaxis can include difficulty breathing, low blood pressure, fainting, hives, and swelling in the throat and tongue.
+Omalizumab’s prescribing information carries a boxed warning noting that it can cause severe, life-threatening allergic reactions, known as anaphylaxis.
+Such reactions typically develop within an hour or two of the therapy being administered.
+Symptoms of anaphylaxis can include difficulty breathing, low blood pressure, fainting, hives, and swelling affecting the throat and tongue.

 Due to these risks, omalizumab should only be administered in a healthcare setting equipped to manage anaphylaxis, and patients receiving the medication should be monitored for an adequate period of time following dosing.
 If symptoms of anaphylaxis arise, patients should seek immediate medical care.